silshack/fall2013/_posts/elliott/2013-10-14-forteenth-class.md

 ## Exercise: A post-from-the-command-line post, with screenshots

 Your post should explain in your own words what the process of posting or our class blog from the command line.
 Bonus points for screenshots and correct code blocking.
-This is due by the end of the day.
+This is due by the end of the day **Wednesday**.